publicdocs/uscode/assets/md/titles/usc46/us/usc/t46/stV/ptD/ch553/schI/m__us_usc_t46_s55305.md

     2012—Subsec. (e).
 [Pub.
 L. 112–213][/us/pl/112/213] added subsec. (e).

     2008—Subsec. (b).
 [Pub.
-L. 110–417, § 3511(a)][/us/pl/110/417/s3511/a], substituted “foreign country, organization, or persons” for “foreign country”, “commodities, or provides financing in any way with Federal funds for the account of any persons unless otherwise exempted, within” for “commodities, within”, and “furnishing or obtaining” for “furnishing”.
+L. 110–417][/us/pl/110/417], § 3511(a), substituted “foreign country, organization, or persons” for “foreign country”, “commodities, or provides financing in any way with Federal funds for the account of any persons unless otherwise exempted, within” for “commodities, within”, and “furnishing or obtaining” for “furnishing”.

     Subsec. (d).
 [Pub.
-L. 110–417, § 3511(b)][/us/pl/110/417/s3511/b], reenacted heading without change and amended text generally.
+L. 110–417][/us/pl/110/417], § 3511(b), reenacted heading without change and amended text generally.
 Prior to amendment, text read as follows: “An agency having responsibility under this section shall administer its programs with respect to this section under regulations prescribed by the Secretary of Transportation.
 The Secretary shall review the administration of those programs and report annually to Congress on their administration.”

  __Regulations__

 [Pub.
 L. 110–417, div.
-C, title XXXV, § 3511(c)][/us/pl/110/417/s3511/c], Oct.
+C, title XXXV][/us/pl/110/417/dC/tXXXV], § 3511(c), Oct.
 14, 2008, [122 Stat.
 4770][/us/stat/122/4770], provided that:

 > “The Secretary of Transportation shall prescribe such rules as are necessary to carry out [section 55305(d) of title 46][/us/usc/t46/s55305/d], United States Code.
 The Secretary may prescribe interim rules necessary to carry out section 55305(d) of such title.
 An interim rule prescribed under this subsection shall remain in effect until superseded by a final rule.”